huell8/coms/README.md

-# coms
-coms - coms open messaging system
+# coms - coms open messaging system

-aim of coms is to provide a secure, lightweight, bloat-free chatroom with zero logginng and total transience and a nice looking tui
+aim of coms is to provide a secure, lightweight, bloat-free chatroom with zero logginng, total transience and a nice looking tui